mmattel/Raspberry-Pi-Setup/home_assistant/zigbee2mqtt.md

 Use the directory `/home/<your-user>/docker` as base for the volumes.

-Note that [envoronment variables](https://www.zigbee2mqtt.io/guide/configuration/#environment-variables) are used to setup the connection to the MQTT broker (mosquitto) and necessary serial adapter config for the ConBee II.
+Note that [environment variables](https://www.zigbee2mqtt.io/guide/configuration/#environment-variables) are used to setup the connection to the MQTT broker (mosquitto) and necessary serial adapter config for the ConBee II.
 This eases basic startup configuration at the docker-compose level.

 **IMPORTANT:** Currently you need to define the mqtt.server in the configuration.yaml file, the definition via an environment variable in the docker-compose file returns an error when starting up (MQTT failed to connect: Missing protocol)